 f) A post-vegetation clearance search for remaining lizards.

-A suitably qualified and experienced ecologist/herpetologist approved to oversee the implementation of the LMP and to supervise all and any habitat removal in order to search for a rescue any native lizards found and relocate them to a suitable alternative location on the site.
+A suitably qualified and experienced ecologist/herpetologist must oversee the implementation of the LMP and supervise all and any habitat removal in order to search for and rescue any native lizards found and relocate them to a suitable alternative location on the site.

-All works on site must comply with the certified LMP.
+All works on site must comply with the certified LMP at all times.

-To enable sequencing of Project Construction Work Components, the LMP may be reviewed and amended over time in accordance with condition 18.

 Advice Note: